Provisional results for 2015 Cork City Marathon here.

 - Mardyke, approach to Mardyke Bridge (c.
 25 miles)

-Finish Line: 500ml bottles of water (kindly sponsored by the River Lee Hotel) and organic Fair Trade bananas.
+Finish Line: Staffed by the River Lee hotel.
+500ml bottles of water (kindly sponsored by the River Lee Hotel) and organic Fair Trade bananas.

 COURSE TIME LIMIT & Traffic:

 The course time limit is 6 hours.
 After 6 hours, the Gardaí may ask you to move onto the footpaths but the finish line will stay in place for 7 hours.
 St Patrick’s Street will be closed to traffic for the day.

 While the course is closed to traffic, there are some areas where local residents will have to access their homes.
 Castle Road (at c.
-11 miles) and Mardyke Walk (at c.
+11 miles), Model Farm Road (at c.
+20 miles), Inchigaggin Lane (at c.
+22 miles) and Mardyke Walk (at c.
 25 miles) are particularly affected by the race.
 Please be aware in both these areas that you may encounter some traffic.
 There will also be some traffic permitted on the course led by a Garda bike or car.

 The Jack Lynch Tunnel (at c.
 7.2 miles) is a critical link in the city’s traffic network.
 If you haven't reached the tunnel by 11.30, you will not be permitted through it.

 The South City Link Road (at c.
 17.5 miles) is also a vital artery in the city's traffic network.
-To allow the Link Road to reopen, there is an official time limit for reaching Turners Cross of 13.00hrs - that's exactly on a 6-hour pace.
+To allow the Link Road to reopen, there is an official time limit for reaching Turners Cross of 13.00hrs.

 Please note that all road closures and re-openings are at the discretion of the Gardai and changes may be necessary on the day.